JuliaSymbolics/SymbolicIntegration.jl/docs/src/manual/contributing.md

 We welcome contributions!

-Below there are detailed info on how to contribute to the translation of new rules from the Mathematica [RUBI](https://rulebasedintegration.org/) package.
+Below there are detailed info on how to contribute to the translation of new rules from the Mathematica [RUBI](https://rulebasedintegration.org/) package, or translation of solved integrals to use as tests, from the same package.

 - [Contributing to RuleBasedMethod](#contributing-to-rulebasedmethod)
   - [Common problems when translating rules](#common-problems-when-translating-rules)